brightkut/katt-fe/README.md

 # Katt Project

- Katt is a simple and easy to use tool for managing your tasks and projects.
+this is project that help you to manage your financing, and you can see your transaction history

 ### Features
 1. You can view all transactions history include filter